How To Heal From Sexual Abuse (Sexual, Physical And Emotional)

 Secrets oppress the secret holder, don’t keep secrets that may affect you or someone, tell and tell until you are believed, you will begin to heal.
 Manashantii

 If you were abused sexually the first thing you need to know is that it was not your fault and the abuser is responsible for the abuse.
 If you had sexual feelings during the abuse then you must understand that your body reacted automatically and it doesn’t make you a bad person, no matter what you think.
-God loves you and forgives you and you must forgive yourself.
+Ask God to forgive you in prayer.
+God loves you and forgives you and you must also forgive yourself.
 I am so sorry that you experienced abuse.
 Abuse is de-humanising.
 I am living proof and I Manashantii testify that you can heal from sexual, physical and emotional abuse.

 You can heal the memories by letting go off the feelings of shame, guilt and the feelings of disgust caused by memory triggers.
 Explore your sexual feelings during the sexual abuse through therapeutic writing or psychotherapy.
 Learning compassion for yourself helps you to let go off negative judgement towards yourself.
 Learn to listen to your body and physical sensations, do breathing exercises combined with body awareness exercises and grounding exercises.